-The Climate Jobs Summit on September 21, 2021, will bring together newly established state Climate Jobs coalitions, labor leaders, union climate activists, environmental and environmental justice advocates, clean-energy developers, policymakers, scientists, and all who want to build the clean-energy economy of tomorrow with good union jobs.
-The Summit will feature speakers and panelists from around the country and around the world.
+The Second Annual Virtual Climate Jobs Summit took place on September 21, 2021, during Climate Week NYC.
+The Summit convened climate jobs coalitions, labor leaders, union climate activists, environmental and environmental justice advocates, clean-energy developers, policymakers, scientists, and allies in our shared mission to build an equitable renewable energy economy powered by good union jobs.

 Research and PolicySee additional research and policy resources